Criminal Lawyer In Champaign-Urbana

 What should I do if I'm arrested in Champaign or Urbana?

 If you’re arrested in Champaign, Urbana, or anywhere in Champaign County, exercise your right to remain silent immediately.
 Do not answer police questions without an attorney present.
 Request an attorney right away.
 Contact Bruno Law Offices at (217) 328-6000 as soon as possible.
 Our Urbana office is open 24 hours, 7 days a week, so we can help you immediately after your arrest.
 Early representation is critical to protecting your rights and preserving evidence for your defense.
-Learn about what happens after an arrest to prepare yourself.

 What are the differences between Champaign County and federal criminal courts?